google/WebFundamentals/src/_langs/en/tools/javascript/console/console-reference.markdown

 ### console.profileEnd()

-Stops the current JavaScript CPU profiling session, if one is in progress, and prints the report to the Profiles panel.
+Stops the current JavaScript CPU profiling session if one is in progress and prints the report to the Profiles panel.

     console.profileEnd()